Mathuww/MarcheOuCreveEngine2/README.md

 ### The `maps/` folder
 We distinguish two kinds of maps :
 - Exploration-only maps, which won't trigger a battle (switch to Combat game mode).
-They're made for visiting (which are not necessarily visible, you can set up an invisible portal at the door of the house, to make the player able to visit it in a separate map).
+They're made for visiting and crossing portals only (which are not necessarily visible, you can set up an invisible portal at the door of the house, to make the player able to visit it in a separate map).
 - Combat maps, which will trigger a battle when visited.
 When the battle finishes, if your team won, the game will switch to the Exploration mode while still being inside this map.
 One of the allies that's still alive will become able to move freely using WSAD/ZSQD, allowing you to cross a portal to exit the map.

 The game begins in the map `start.tmx`.